 Industrial and commercial bin offences

-- left on the pavement outside of agreed collection days and times
+- Bins in time-banding zones (T-Zones) left on the pavement outside of agreed collection times (from 1 April 2022)

 FPNs for flytipping are issued under section 33 of the Environmental Protection Act 1990.